hyperledger-archives/avalon/docs/workload-tutorial/README.md

 Then we show how to modify the files to create a workload application.

-The example we create will be a workload application that takes a name as input and echos back "Hello, *name*".
+The example we create will be a workload application that takes a name as input and echos back "Hello *name*".

 Under directory `hello_world/` are the desired results of modifying the template files, `hello_world/stage_1` and, with further modifications,